Highfivery/nextjs-starter/README.md

 A Next.js 13 CMS-agnostic starter application to build fully-featured headless sites with built-in support for WordPress.

-Thanks to [WebDevStudios](https://github.com/WebDevStudios) for their work on [nextjs-wordpress-starter](https://github.com/WebDevStudios/nextjs-wordpress-starter), since abandoned, which gave us a great starting point for the WordPress integration.
+A buig shout-out & thanks to [WebDevStudios](https://github.com/WebDevStudios) for their work on [nextjs-wordpress-starter](https://github.com/WebDevStudios/nextjs-wordpress-starter), since abandoned, which gave us a great starting point for the WordPress integration piece.

 ## Introduction